Frictionless Hamiltonian Descent and Coordinate Hamiltonian Descent for Strongly Convex Quadratic Problems: Introduction

 \section{Introduction}

 The laws of classical mechanics, which describe the dynamics of moving bodies in physical space, have been a subject of great practical interest and inspired centuries of deep mathematical study.
-In particular, the perspective that describes the dynamics of a particle as a Hamiltonian flow in phase space has found useful applications in designing algorithms such as Hamiltonian Monte Carlo \citep{Duane87,neal2011mcmc,wang2022accelerating}, a popular sampling algorithm in statistics and Bayesian machine learning \citep{HG14,salvatier2016probabilistic,carpenter2017stan}.
+In particular, the perspective that describes the dynamics of a particle as a Hamiltonian Flow in phase space has found useful applications in designing algorithms such as Hamiltonian Monte Carlo \citep{Duane87,neal2011mcmc,wang2022accelerating}, a popular sampling algorithm in statistics and Bayesian machine learning \citep{HG14,salvatier2016probabilistic,carpenter2017stan}.
 In this work, we ask whether there exists a natural counterpart of Hamiltonian Monte Carlo in optimization.
 More specifically, we consider designing algorithms based on the Hamiltonian Flow for efficiently solving an optimization problem, i.e., solving $\min_{x \in \reals^d} f(x).$

 In classical mechanics, a particle is oftentimes described by its position $x \in \reals^d$ and its velocity $v \in \reals^d$ with the Hamiltonian consisting of its potential energy and its kinetic energy.
-In this paper, we define the Hamiltonian $H(x,v)$ as

-where the potential energy $f(\cdot)$ is the underlying objective function that we aim to minimize and $\frac{1}{2} \| v \|^2_2$ is the kinetic energy.
+In this paper, we define the Hamiltonian $H(x,v)$ as $H(x,v):= f(x) + \frac{1}{2} \| v \|^2_2,$ where the potential energy $f(\cdot)$ is the underlying objective function that we aim to minimize and $\frac{1}{2} \| v \|^2_2$ is the kinetic energy.
 Hamiltonian dynamics is one of the fundamental tools in classical mechanics for describing many physical phenomena.
 The dynamics of the \emph{Hamiltonian Flow} is governed by a system of differential equations:

 Given the initial position $x_0$ and velocity $v_0$ at $t=0$, the solution to \eqref{flow} describes the position $x_{\eta}$ and the velocity $v_{\eta}$ of a particle at the integration time $t=\eta$.
 Throughout this paper, we express the execution of the Hamiltonian Flow for a duration $\eta$ from the initial condition $(x_0,v_0)$ as $(x_{\eta},v_{\eta}) = \hf_{\eta}(x_0, v_0)$.